Dentists Who Safely Remove Amalgam Fillings in Rockville and Burtonsville Maryland

 - what if any damage to tooth when the material fails (i.e. does it cause cracks in teeth or destroy the nerve of the tooth)

-Mercury Filling Removal in patients who Brux and Grind their teeth can be challenging cases.
+Amalgam Filling Removal in patients who clench and grind their teeth can be challenging cases.
 Tooth Wear or specifically wear of the enamel including cracking, chipping and abrading of the enamel will predispose teeth to decay and will prematurely break down existing filling materials.
 In the picture below, the yellow area adjacent to the Metal filling is where all of the white enamel has been worn away, exposing the underlying Dentin.
 The Metal Filling is also crumbling and separating from the tooth.
 All of this damage was caused by a TMJ problem.
 TMJ or TMD is defined as a misalignment between the best fit of the teeth and the path of closure of the jaw.
 The misalignment causes tooth clenching and grinding or Bruxism.
 TMJ or TMD problems can be diagnosed and cured by a specially trained TMJ Specialist.
 Many painful TMJ conditions are caused by upper airway conditions and can be corrected with ALF or DNA Appliances.
 The DNA appliance is an appliance capable of balancing a bad bite and expanding the airway through palatal expansion.
 The DNA appliance can be used in some cases to correct or cure Sleep Apnea.

 It really depends on the specific insurance plan, whether or not Safe Silver Filling Removal is covered by Dental Insurance.
 Natural Dentist Associates includes the Safe Mercury / Silver Filling Removal as apart of a dental filling replacement fee.
-Some dental offices will charge a separate fee for IAOMT.org Safe Removal of a Silver Metal Filling.
+Some dental offices will charge a separate fee for IAOMT Safe Removal of a Silver Metal Filling.
 Natural Dentist Associates does not charge a separate fee for Metal Filling Removal.

 A typical Dental PPO insurance will cover 80% of the cost of the Filling Removal.
 Most Insurance plans have a annual maximum benefit such as $1500-$5000 at which point the patient will need to pay for 100% of the fee.
 Some Insurance plans have a maximum allowable charge and others will pay on a pre-determined fee schedule.
 At Natural Dentist Associates, we have insurance professionals in the office who will contact your insurance company and determine how your insurance works in our dental office.